AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-Integration.md

-proceeds through an intermediate volume: a high-resolution structural z-stack of the same cortical volume, acquired in vivo at the end of the experiment, which shares its imaging modality with the functional planes on one side and its fluorophore with the lightsheet volume on the other.
+proceeds through an intermediate volume: a high-resolution structural z-stack of the same cortical volume, acquired in vivo at the end of the experiment, which shares its imaging modality with the functional planes on one side and its {term}`fluorophore` with the lightsheet volume on the other.

 ## The registration chain

 **Within a plane, across sessions.** Each session is segmented independently, so the same neuron produces a different set of pixels with a different index in every session it appears in.
-ROICaT matches ROI masks across sessions within each imaging plane, on the basis of mask shape and position, and assigns each resulting neuron a single identifier that is stable across every session of that mouse.
+ROICaT matches {term}`ROI` masks across sessions within each imaging plane, on the basis of mask shape and position, and assigns each resulting neuron a single identifier that is stable across every session of that mouse.
 The result is one unified set of masks per plane rather than one